Is the Private Sector Changing Global Health Priorities?

 Listen to/Watch entire show:

 In the developing world, the benefactors increasingly picking up the tab are multi-national corporations, the very companies targeted by the World Health Organization in the 1970's and 80's for private sector excesses that led to many global health problems, including pesticide poisoning and tobacco consumption.
-Guest host Sara Terry examines what's changed in the past 30 years -- and who benefits.
-Also, the Super Committee on the brink of failure, and in Cairo, the Arab spring moves in to an Arab fall, with protesters back on the streets.
+On this rebroadcast of today's To the Point, guest host Sara Terry looks at what's changed in the past 30 years – and who benefits.
+Also, UC Davis students and faculty at protest pepper spraying by campus police, and in Cairo, the Arab spring moves in to an Arab fall, with protesters back on the streets.

 Banner image: Three-and-a-half year old HIV positive Eugene (C) plays across a window with six-year-old Joan (R) during the last day of classes at their pre-school in Kibera.
 Photo by Roberto Schmidt/AFP/Getty Images